git-no/jekyll-breadcrumbs/README.md

   ```
 For an image as root icon in breadcrumbs you probably have to update your css.
 * Done.
 No entry in *_config.yml* required.

+## Note
+* If you use [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin) jekyll-breadcrumbs will translate each breadcrumb item if YAML *subset* in the page is set.
+If so this plugin will seek at first for *breadcrumb* within the subset of the language file, if breadcrumb is not found in the langauge file it will look for title within the subset.

 ## Known Issues
 * CSS without Twitter Bootstrap missing (feel free to contribute and develop CSS)